Warhorst/advent_of_code/README.md

 solutions to former puzzles, which might help to solver newer ones faster.

 The following techniques are used in almost every puzzle and therefore apply globally:
-- text parsing
+- Text Parsing: Transforming the text input into domain specific data
-- (complex) pattern matching
+- Pattern Matching: Using Rusts pattern matching powers to process complex constructs of data
-- Iterator Operations
+- Iterator Operations: Using Rusts iterator implementations (and maybe extended functions provided by itertools) to solve the puzzle
+- Range Operations: Using Rusts build in range types to solve puzzles using range operations

 A '-' means a puzzle did not require special techniques to be solved